 There are three main parts to the plumbing system.

-The water supply is connected to either your city municipal line or to a well, depending on where you live.
-This line carries fresh, potable water into your home.
-Once in your home, the water travels through different pipes for different reasons.
-For example, cold water lines run to toilets and exterior faucets, while hot water lines lead to hot water tanks.
+The water supply connects to the city line or to a well depending on where you live.
+This carries fresh water into your home.
+Once there, the water flows through the pipes for different reasons.
+Coldwater heads to the toilets and outdoor faucets and hot water lines leading to the hot water tanks.